 The name Judo was chosen because it means the “gentle or yielding way”.
 Kano emphasized the larger educational value of training in attack and defense so that it could be a path or way of life that all people could participate in and benefit from.
 He eliminated some of the traditional jujutsu techniques and changed training methods so that most of the moves could be done with full force to create a decisive victory without injury.
 The popularity of Judo increased dramatically after a famous contest hosted by the Tokyo police in 1886 where the Judo team defeated the most well-known jujutsu school of the time.
 It then became a part of the Japanese physical education system and began its spread around the world.
-Dr. Kano, President of the University of Education, Tokyo, dedicated his life, studied these ancient martial art of Jujutsu and integrated what he considered to be the best of their techniques into what is now the modern sport of Judo.
+Dr. Kano, President of the University of Education, Tokyo, dedicated his life, studied these ancient martial art of Jujutsu and integrated what he considered to be the best of their techniques into what is now the modern sport.

-Judo is many things to different people.
+It is many things to different people.
 It is a fun sport, an art, a discipline, a recreational or social activity, a fitness program, a means of self-defense or combat, and a way of life.
 It is all of these and more.

-Judo was introduced into the Olympic Games in 1964 and is practiced by millions of people throughout the world today.
-People practice Judo to excel in competition, to stay in shape, to develop self-confidence, and for many other reasons.
+It was introduced into the Olympic Games in 1964 and is practiced by millions of people throughout the world today.
+People practice to excel in competition, to stay in shape, to develop self-confidence, and for many other reasons.
 But most of all, people do Judo just for the fun of it.

-Judo created the system of ranks, now used in most other martial arts, that recognize a person’s degree of knowledge, ability, and leadership.
+It created the system of ranks, now used in most other martial arts, that recognize a person’s degree of knowledge, ability, and leadership.
 There are separate ranks for juniors (under 17) and seniors.
 Judo ranks are identified by colored belts, and ten degrees of advanced grades for black belts.
 Regular advancement encourages students to achieve more.

 The principles of Judo, such as “Maximum Efficiency” and “Mutual Welfare and Benefit”, can also be used in our dealings with others in life.
-The ultimate goal in Judo is to develop oneself to the maximum extent possible, always striving for perfection, so that you can contribute something of value to the world.
+The ultimate goal is to develop oneself to the maximum extent possible, always striving for perfection, so that you can contribute something of value to the world.